Frank Silvera: Career

 In 1964, Silvera and Vantile Whitfield founded the Theatre of Being, a Los Angeles-based theatre dedicated to providing black actors with non-stereotypical roles.
 One of their first projects was producing The Amen Corner by African-American writer James Baldwin.
 Silvera and Whitfield financed the play themselves and with donations from friends.
 It opened on March 4, 1964, and would gross $200,000 within the year, moving to Broadway in April 1965.
 Beah Richards won critical acclaim for her performance as the lead.

 Silvera continued his career in films and guest star roles on television.
 In 1965, he appeared as Gaspar, one of the Biblical Magi in the epic film The Greatest Story Ever Told, In 1966, he teamed with Marlon Brando for the third time in the Western The Appaloosa.
 The next year, he portrayed Nick Sorella in The St. Valentine's Day Massacre, followed by guest roles on Dundee and the Culhane and The Wild Wild West.
-He appeared as a Mexican bandit in the 1967 Martin Ritt-directed Western classic, Hombre, based on the Elmore Leonard novel.
+He appeared as a Mexican bandit in Martin Ritt’s 1967 Western classic, Hombre, based on the Elmore Leonard novel.
 In 1969, Silvera had a supporting role as Goatherd in Che!, and as Lobero in the Zapata Western Guns of the Magnificent Seven.

-Silvera was then hired as the first guest director at Fresno State College (FSC), with plans to stage a production of The Tea Concession by Henry J. Kemp-Blair, which reversed the racial positions of black and white in a drama about South Africa.
+Silvera was then hired as the first guest director at Fresno State College, with plans to stage a production of The Tea Concession by Henry Kemp-Blair, which reversed the racial positions of black and white in a drama about South Africa.
 However, he was forced to resign less than two weeks later, caught in the middle of administrative shakeups and the aborted hiring of Marvin X by the Black Studies department.
-"With this upheaval it seemed to blacks and browns that Silvera was part of the package, part of the hardline takeover (at FSC).
+"With this upheaval it seemed to blacks and browns that Silvera was part of the package, part of the hardline takeover (at Fresno State College).
 There was such a sense of despair and betrayal...they took it out on me," Silvera said to David Hale, theater writer for The Fresno Bee.
 "It seemed to me they thought I was the agent to smooth things over while the establishment hatched up something else dirty."

-At the time of his death, Silvera had a recurring role in the NBC western series The High Chaparral as the Mexican squire, Don Sebastian Montoya.
+At the time of his death, Silvera had a recurring role in the NBC western series The High Chaparral as the Mexican rancher, Don Sebastian Montoya.
 His final film, Valdez Is Coming, was released posthumously, in 1971.